ishantheperson/ishantheperson.github.io/_posts/2019-01-06-python-c-ext-2.md

 ```

 We convert `PyObject*`s to `double`s here with `PyFloat_AsDouble`.
 But this function has no way
-to signal errors (for example, if the list item isn't the right type).
+to signal errors (for example, if the list item isn't the right type) because it returns the
+primitive `double`.
 So instead we call `PyErr_Occurred` to see if the conversion was successfull, and if not, we return `NULL`.

 After adding these functions to the method table, let's try them out.
 If we pass in invalid arguments: